Data-Science-in-Mechanical-Engineering/RLLBC/tabular_examples/README.md

 # Tabular Reinforcement Learning Examples

 All algorithms presented in the Jupyter Notebooks are based on the book by [Sutton and Barto](http://incompleteideas.net/book/the-book-2nd.html).
 The algorithms serve as a supplement to the exercise and lecture.
-We invite students to try using and modyfying the algorithms to deepen the understanding of the course material.
+We split the algorithms into two groups: Tabular reinforcement learning and dynamic programming algorithms.
+We invite students to try using and modifying the algorithms to deepen the understanding of the course material.